-(a) biological assets related to agricultural activity other than bearer plants.
-This Standard applies to bearer plants but it does not apply to the produce on bearer plants; and

-(b) wasting assets including mineral rights, expenditure on the exploration for and extraction of minerals, oil, natural gas and similar non-regenerative resources.
+- a) Biological assets related to agricultural activity other than bearer plants.
+This Standard applies to bearer plants but it does not apply to the produce on bearer plants; and - b) Wasting assets including mineral rights, expenditure on the exploration for and extraction of minerals, oil, natural gas and similar non-regenerative resources.

-However, this Standard applies to property, plant and equipment used to develop or maintain the assets described in (a) and (b) above.
+However, this Standard applies to property, plant and equipment used to develop or maintain the assets described in (a) and (b) also.